 - Severe burns

-To be honest, cold sore doesn’t have a proper cure.
-All you can do is to take some preventive measures in order to avoid the outbreaks or use some home remedies to ease discomfort as well as fade away the marks.
-Let us take a look at some of the most effective home remedies for cold sores:
+Cold sores don’t have a proper cure.
+All you can do is take some preventive measures to avoid the outbreaks or use some home remedies to ease discomfort and fade away the marks.
+Let us take a look at some of the most effective home remedies for cold sores: (1) (2)

-Take a tablespoon of licorice root powder and mix it with 1 teaspoon of petroleum jelly or half teaspoon of plain water.
+Mix a tablespoon of licorice root powder with one teaspoon of petroleum jelly or half a teaspoon of plain water.
 Cover the sore with this smooth paste and leave overnight.
-The glycyrhizic acid present in licorice root is known to combat virus cells or destroy them successfully, thereby making the blisters disappear.
+The glycyrrhizic acid in licorice root is known to combat virus cells or destroy them successfully, making the blisters disappear.

 Saturate a cotton swab in 2 tablespoons of cold whole milk and use it as a compress on the affected area.
-After 5 minutes, dab the milk off carefully with a soft damp towel and apply a thin layer of petroleum jelly.
-The immunoglobulins present in milk work as antibodies, while the l-lysine content prevent the harmful effects of arginine in our body.
+After 5 minutes, dab the milk off carefully with a soft, damp towel and apply a thin layer of petroleum jelly.
+The immunoglobulins in milk work as antibodies, while the l-lysine content prevents arginine’s harmful effects on our bodies.
 As a result, the outbreaks start to heal efficiently.

-Dilute 2 tablespoons of peppermint oil by adding a few drops of pure water to it.
-Apply it to the sore and let it sink into the skin completely.
+Dilute two tablespoons of peppermint oil by adding a few drops of pure water.
+Apply it to the sore and let it sink into the skin thoroughly.
 Practice it twice every day.
 The antiviral properties of peppermint will kill the herpes viruses outside your skin cells and stop the sore from spreading.

-Prepare a cup of fresh Echinacea tea by allowing a tea bag to steep in boiling water for 10 minutes or so.
+Prepare a cup of fresh Echinacea tea by allowing a tea bag to steep in boiling water for 10 minutes.
 Drink it every day to get rid of cold sores.
 It will strengthen your immune system and help your body fight against the attacks of herpes virus.

-If these home remedies do not work, you should seek the help of a doctor in curing your cold sores.
-However, in most of the cases, these ugly blisters go away within 7 to 14 days.
+If these home remedies do not work, you should seek the help of a doctor to cure your cold sores.
+However, in most cases, these ugly blisters go away within 7 to 14 days.